Ephesian Tale: Book V

-As for Leucon and Rhode, their master in Xanthos has died, leaving them a considerable portion of his estate.
-So they sail for home, Ephesus, stopping at Rhodes along the way.
-There they learn that Habrocomes and Anthia have not returned home and that their parents have died of old age and despair.
-They decide to remain in Rhodes until they can learn more.

-Meanwhile, Anthia, in order to avoid working as a prostitute, feigns a cataleptic fit and later declares that she suffers from the “sacred disease.”
+Meanwhile, Anthia, in order to avoid working as a prostitute, feigns a cataleptic fit and later declares that she suffers from the "sacred disease".
 Habrocomes takes up work as a stonecutter in Nuceria, Italy.

 Hippothoos, out of poverty, marries a rich old woman to inherit her fortune when she dies.
 After that, he acquires the love of a younger man, Clisthenes, and sails with him to Italy to purchase slaves and luxuries.
 In Tarentum he encounters Anthia, whom he recognizes as the woman he'd thrown in the pit with the dogs.
 He purchases her from the brothel keeper, then takes her home when he learns her story, including that she is the missing wife of Habrocomes.

 When Habrocomes can no longer endure stonecutting, he makes his way home to Ephesus, stopping at Syracuse to mourn the recent death of Aigialeus, then continuing on to Rhodes.
 There, in the temple of the sun, he chances to meet Leucon and Rhode.

 Meanwhile, Hippothoos decides to take Anthia home to Ephesus; he and Clisthenes will also move there.
 The group stops briefly at Rhodes.
 During the festival of the sun, Anthia encounters Leucon and Rhode at the temple of Isis.
 Eventually Habrocomes finds them all.
 Then everyone, including Hippothoos and Clisthenes, shares their stories.
 Habrocomes and Anthia confirm to each other that they have been faithful all during their travails.
 The next day they all set sail together for Ephesus.
 Habrocomes and Anthia make sacrifices to Artemis, raise tombs for their deceased parents, and pass the remainder of their days in Ephesus with Leucon, Rhode, Hippothoos, and Clisthenes.